Getting error code 229 on your Lennox® furnace?

 Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and work more efficiently.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.

-Your low pressure switch may not be operating properly if your furnace inducer motor begins in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds after.
+Your low pressure switch may not be operating properly if your furnace inducer motor begins in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds after.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also create the error, so your Service Experts Heating & Air Conditioning Expert will check other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Service Experts Heating & Air Conditioning Expert will look at other parts of your furnace first.

-When you need to have your furnace fixed, turn to the Experts at Service Experts Heating & Air Conditioning to figure out the fault code and take care of the issue.
+When you need to have your furnace fixed, turn to the Experts at Service Experts Heating & Air Conditioning to work out the fault code and take care of the problem.

 Call us at 352-414-4006 or schedule an appointment online today.